soichih/node-htcondor/README.md

 );
 ```

+In above, node-htcondor will "stream" output from htcondor q output - so callbacks will be called as soon as each job info
+is parsed - instead of waiting until all jobs info is received.

-You can also use then() to receive all job entries in a single array.
+Alternatively, then() will not stream but wait until it receives all job entries in a single array.

 ```
 htcondor = require("htcondor");